sid-1337/sid-1337/README.md

 - 👋 Hi, I’m @sid-1337
-- 👀 I’m interested in Bash, Python and Music (especially guitar)
+- 👀 I’m interested in Bash, Python, Linux
 - 🌱 I’m currently learning *
-- 💞️ I’m looking to collaborate on Bug Bounties
+- 💞️ I’m looking to collaborate on Open Source Projects

 <!---
 sid-1337/sid-1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.